DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | 2           |

 3. What was the first item from the menu purchased by each customer?

+To find the first item purchased by each customer, we need to tank the purchases by order date and select the top-ranked item for each customer.
 ```sql
 WITH ordered_sales AS (
 	SELECT